 The field of human resources is defined by the personnel that constitute an organization.
-According to the University of North Carolina at Wilmington Career Center, a human resources department are professionals who help with the hiring, training, and firing of workers across all departments at an organization.
+According to the University of North Carolina at Wilmington Career Center, the human resources department is comprised of professionals who help with the hiring, training, and firing of workers across all departments at an organization.

 Types of Human Resource Workers

 It’s important to understand the types of roles in HR when considering what level of schooling is necessary to work in the field.
 An HR department is comprised of staff with different talents and specializations.
 HR employees are highly skilled professionals with in-depth knowledge in a variety of areas that help an organization achieve their business goals.
 We review some of the most common roles.